What Is a GIS Specialist?

 Summary: What Is a GIS Specialist?

-They are fairly high in demand and have a decent quality of work-life balance.
+Although personal satisfaction rates are low, they are fairly high in demand and have a decent quality of work-life balance.
+Keep in mind every situation is different, no matter which country you live in.